 Level of Review

-In the last version of this document, there were three proposals regarding what level of review the IE will have on the RFP and contracting process.
+In the last version of this document, there were three proposals regarding level of review the IE would conduct on the RFP and contracting process.
 The purpose of the RFP and contract review is to ensure compliance with existing Commission direction and consistency of the bids with the Business Plan.
-The first option was to review every single RFP and contract.
-The second option was to spot check the process.
-The third option was to review every RFP and spot check the contracts.
+The first option was to have the IE review every single RFP and contract.
+The second option was to have the IE spot check the process.
+The third option was to have the IE review every RFP and spot check the contracts.
 After discussion of these options in the CAEECC ad hoc working group and additional input, the following two options are presented for discussion.

 Table 2: RFP, offers, and Contract Review Options